Huskisson, New South Wales: Geography

 Situated alongside Currambene Creek which also serves as an anchorage and fishing port.
 Huskisson is a prime tourist destination owing to its white sands and emerald waters (although Hyams Beach to the south is known to have finer white sands).

 The town is bounded by Currambene Creek in the north, Moona Moona Creek in the south, the Jervis Bay shoreline and its beaches in the east, and Jervis Bay National Park in the west.

 History

 Aboriginal History

 The traditional owners of the area around Huskisson are a group of the Yuin.
-Well into the C20th, members of what local settlers called 'the Jervis Bay tribe' lived on the bank of Currambene Creek.
+Well into the 20th century, members of what local settlers called 'the Jervis Bay tribe' lived on the bank of Currambene Creek.
 The 'Jervis Bay tribe' are also known as the Wandandian people, They spoke Dharamba, which was probably the northernmost dialect of the Dhurga language.
 Huskisson lies very close to the linguistic boundary between the Dharamba dialect and the Thurawal language and the southern end of the traditional lands of the Thurawal people.